 Cooking white rice on stove top

-This procedure introduce a fully proofed way on how to cook white rice perfectly every time using your own pot and stove top, no electric cooker is needed.
+This procedure introduces a fully proofed way on how to cook white rice perfectly every time using your own pot and stovetop, no electric cooker is needed.
 It’s noted that optional condiment or ingredient could be added to enhance the rice flavor/looks per your main dish recipe calling.

 What you need:

-- ½ tsp salt – optional: to enhance sweetness
+- ½ tsp salt – optional: to enhance the sweetness

 - 1 Tbsp butter or oil – optional: for older rice to help the rice flavor and distribution